tomivirkki/react-vaadin-components/README.md

 # React Vaadin Components

-[Vaadin components](https://vaadin.com/components) are a free, open source, high quality set of UI components.
-They ship with configurable built-in themes, have responsive mobile-first UI controls, they're accessible and well tested.
+React Vaadin Components is a set of React compatible wrappers for [Vaadin components](https://vaadin.com/docs/latest/components).

+The components support server side rendering and can be used with frameworks such as Next.js and Gatsby.

 ## Quick start